 OR CALL US TODAY ON (07) 5661 9024

 What Does the Procedure Involve?

-Once your implants have been placed, your jaw bone will fuse with the implant in a process known as osseointegration.
-This process can take anywhere between two and six months, during which time the implant will become a solid foundation for an artificial tooth.
+After your implant has been placed, it will take time for the jawbone to fuse with the implant in a process known as osseointegration.
+This process can take anywhere from two to six months; during which time the implant will become a solid foundation for an artificial tooth or crown.

-What Is the Difference Between All-On-4 And Dental Implants?
+What Is the Difference Between All-On-4 And Single Tooth Dental Implants?

 All-On-4 dental implants refer to full-arch fixed dental implant bridges, rather than individual implants.
 The All-On-4 implant system is strategically placed with the use of four implants, and works to restore oral function just as successfully as traditional implants.
 One of the advantages of the All-On-4 system is that treatment and recovery time is generally reduced when compared to traditional implants.
 The result is natural-looking restorations that look and function just like your natural teeth.